 Appreciative Joy is powerfully appreciative and generous.
-So much so that, even as it affirms and celebrates all expressions of true individuality, it challenges our individualism, and naturally gives rise to egalitarian and democratic instincts.
+So much so, that even as it affirms and celebrates all expressions of true individuality, it challenges our individualism, and naturally gives rise to egalitarian, democratic collaborative instincts.
 Those important people in our world, who wish to serve and protect ‘community’ and ‘society’ as values, all find an important part of their sense of what it is to be a human being in that attitude of Consciousness which we call Appreciative Joy.

 By resting the Physical Body as Consciousness, and noticing the way Consciousness fills the body excluding nothing, we open ourselves to a process of deep relaxation.
-The realm of the physical tends however, to be unconsciously associated with a sense of constraints and limits.
-The recognition in meditative-inquiry therefore, that the Physical Body is embodied Consciousness, and subject to the energetic presence with which we inhabit it, is a deeply empowering revelation.
+The realm of the physical tends however, at least on the egoic level, to be unconsciously associated with a sense of constraints and limits.
+The recognition in meditative-inquiry therefore, that the Physical Body is also embodied Consciousness, and implicitly connected with that spacious energetic reality, is a deeply empowering revelation.

 Appreciative Joy – an Abundant Sensibility